Kenosha Protests Escalate Overnight: 2 shot dead and 1 injured

 “I feel very confident we’ll have him in a very short time,” Beth said.

-The shooting came on the third night of violent protests that have torn through Kenosha, as Breibart News reported.
+The shooting came on the third night of violent protests that have torn through Kenosha.

+It followed White House Chief of Staff Mark Meadows stating Wisconsin Governor Tony Evers (D) rejected offers from the White House for additional National Guard help to deal with the unrest convulsing the city, as Breitbart News reported.

 BREAKING: RIOTER HAS BEEN SHOT IN THE HEAD pic.twitter.com/l1NYqUYpD3